algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 - **Header:** Expanded to include filter options.
 Users can search by product type (cheese or wine) or look for specific combinations.
 - **Footer:** Same as the main page.
-- **Page Content:** Similar layout to the main page, with added filters in the header.
+- **Page Content:** Similar layout to the main page, with filters added to the header.
 After selecting their filters, users are redirected to the Research Page.

 <p align="center">
   <img src="Images/FilterPage.png" width="200" alt="Main Page">